 Today’s applications are expected to be highly responsive and always online.
 Such circumstances excite the pressure on applications to respond in real-time to large changes in usage at peak hours, store ever-increasing volumes of data and make it available in milliseconds.
 Azure Database Services comes to rescue in such situations, and Azure supports many industry-standard databases and APIs.
-In this blog, we will overview Azure Databases, explore the Azure Databases’ monitoring side, and note the next big thing (the new releases) of Azure Database Monitoring landscape.
+In this blog, we will overview Azure Databases, explore the Azure Databases’ monitoring side, and note the next big thing (the new releases) of Azure SQL Database Monitoring landscape.

 To suit software developers’ needs, Azure provides a choice of completely controlled relational, NoSQL and in-memory databases, spanning proprietary and open-source engines.
 Management factors like scalability, availability and security are automated, saving your time and money.
 You can focus on building applications while Azure Databases make your job easy by revealing the performance insights through embedded intelligence, scaling without limits, and managing security threats.
 Here are the Database services offered by Azure,

 Azure SQL Database is a general-purpose relational database-as-a-service (DBaaS) based on the latest stable version of Microsoft SQL Server Database Engine.
 SQL Database is a high-performance, reliable, and secure cloud database that you can use to build data-driven applications and websites in the programming language of your choice, without needing to manage infrastructure.

 Azure Cosmos DB is a globally distributed, multi-model database service.
 Azure Cosmos DB provides comprehensive service level agreements for throughput, latency, availability, and consistency guarantees.
 Azure Cosmos DB SQL API accounts support querying items using the Structured Query Language (SQL), one of the most familiar and popular query languages, as a JSON query language.